 Cintia Bolio was born in Mexico City in 1969.

-Cintia Bolio is a Mexican comic artist, political cartoonist and illustrator, and pioneer dedicating her work to gender issues thru humour and criticism as a feminist.
+Cintia Bolio is a Mexican comic artist, political cartoonist and illustrator, and pioneer dedicating her work to gender issues through humor and criticism as a feminist.
 She is a happy mother of Ivan and a self-taught artist.
 She draws several comic series, her most beloved is Puras Evas, Huesos, Album de Familia, and more.

 In 2016 she celebrates 20 years of continuous work.